Land ownership

-If your access will cross private land, between your property and the highway, you will need to get the landowners consent or purchase the land.
-If this is the case, you are likely to need planning permission for change of use before submitting your application for vehicle access.
+If your access will cross private land between your property and the highway, you need to provide evidence of a right to cross this land in perpetuity.
+You may need planning permission for change of use of any private land before applying for a dropped kerb.

 Tenant

-You will need to provide written confirmation from your landlord granting permission to allow a vehicle to park on the land concerned.
-If you are a Housing Association tenant, permission must be given by your Housing Association in writing.
+You need to provide written confirmation from your landlord granting permission to allow a vehicle to park on the land concerned.
+If you are a tenant of a housing association, such as Abri, permission must be given by your housing association in writing.
 Your landlord may charge a fee for this service.

 Owner of an ex-council house

-Your property is likely to be the subject to a condition (called a covenant) which currently prevents cars being parked on the property.
-You will need to contact Abri to have the restrictive covenant relaxed.
+Your property is likely to be the subject to a condition (called a restrictive covenant) which currently prevents cars being parked on the property.
+You need to contact Abri to have the restrictive covenant relaxed.
 We need a copy of the letter to be provided to us before your application can be finalised.
-Abri may charge a fee for lifting restrictive covenants.
+Abri normally charge a fee for lifting restrictive covenants.

-You might want to delay applying for your relaxation of the covenant until you have received approval of your vehicle access application from the Highway Authority.
+You may want to delay applying for your relaxation of the covenant until you have received approval of your vehicle access application from the highway authority.
 This approval will include a drawing and a quote which will tell you how much the construction will cost.

 We cannot issue instructions to our contractor before receipt of proof that the covenant has been lifted.